What is WedTexts?

-But we realized that you may not even be aware of what Wedtexts really is, why we do what we do, and who the people behind the company are.
+We realize that you may not be aware of what Wedtexts really is, why we do what we do, and who the people behind the company are.

 The point of this post is to shed some light on those questions.